 Astoria Park Alliance hosts Community Voice Meetings on the 1st Tuesday of each month at the Bohemian Hall Beer Garden classroom space.
 From Spring to Autumn we organize bi-weekly volunteer opportunities in the park.
 Visit our event calendar to discover how you can get involved in Astoria Park.

-DOUGLAS MONACO, Marketing Communications Director
+DOUGLAS MONACO, Communications Outreach Director

-JOE VELLA, Administrative Director
+JOE VELLA, Secretary

 BRIAN SCHLIESSMAN, Treasurer